avigil06/drum-led-midi/README.md

 This project was born out of a lack of branding for my Church Praise Band.
 My father in law is the drummer for this band and he uses a Rolands electronic drum kit.
 This makes for messy wires and ugly scaffolding as the most prominent piece of equipment on stage.

 Most live bands will usually put the branding on the front head of the kick drum.
-Since my father in laws kick drum was a small peddle with a 6 inch pad in front of it, this was not going to work.
+Since my father in laws kick drum was a small pedal with a 6 inch pad in front of it, this was not going to work.